-One of the most common myths about Japan is that it’s incredibly pricey — but is Japan expensive in reality?
+One of the most common myths about Japan is that it’s incredibly pricey — but how expensive is Japan really?

-The truth is, Japan is probably not as expensive as you think!
-While it may be pricier than countries like China, Thailand, and Vietnam, to the surprise of many travelers, it’s generally less expensive than places such as Singapore, the U.K., Australia, and Scandinavia.
+The truth is, Japan may not be as expensive as you think.
+While prices for certain goods and services are generally higher than you’d find in countries like China, Thailand, and Vietnam, on the whole you might discover that costs are lower than places such as Singapore, Australia, and Scandinavia.

-So where did this outdated myth come from?
+So where did this myth come from?
 Japan started to develop a reputation for being outrageously expensive during the bubble years of the 1980s, when prices were in fact exorbitant.
-But over the past few decades, thanks in part to Japan’s relative economic stagnation, it has gradually become a much more reasonable — and thus accessible — destination.
+But over the past few decades, thanks in part to Japan’s relative economic stagnation, it has gradually become a more reasonably priced destination.

-So to help you plan for your visit — whether you’re looking for luxury or on a less flexible budget — we’ve put together this handy guide to prices in Japan.
+So to help you plan for your visit — whether you’re looking for luxury, or on a less flexible budget — we’ve put together this guide on approximate prices to expect when traveling to Japan.

 10,000 yen bill